5 Things to Do After a House Fire

 In particular, you will want to read the Conditions section of the policy to better understand what is covered and what you need to do to comply with the policy.

-If your policy was damaged in the fire, your agent will be able to provide you with another copy.
+If the fire damaged your policy, your agent can provide you with another copy.

 Step 4 – Have the Damage Inspected by an Expert